browserslist/browserslist/README.md

 You can select browsers by passing a string.
 This library will use Can I Use data to return the appropriate list of all matching versions.

-For example, the last version of each major browser and versions, with a usage of over 10% in global usage statistics:
+For example, to select all browser versions that are the last version of each major browser, or have a usage of over 10% in global usage statistics:

 ```js
 browserslist('last 1 version, > 10%');
 //=> ['and_chr 45', 'chrome 45', 'edge 12', 'firefox 41', 'ie 11', 'ie_mob 11',
 //    'ios_saf 9', 'opera 32', 'safari 9']
 ```

+Multiple criteria are combined as a boolean OR.
+In other words, a browser version must match at least one of the criteria to be selected.

 Browserslist will use browsers criterias from: